SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Questions and Answers about Feedback Informed Treatment and Deliberate Practice: Another COVID-19 Resource

-In the meantime, I’m making the recordings for each available here.
-While I know its not the same as being together live, I think you’ll be surprised by the depth and breadth of the information covered.
-Below you will find the first.
+Here is one more option for support: a recording of a live webinar discussing FIT and deliberate practice with professionals from around the world.
+I think you’ll be surprised by the depth and breadth of the information covered.
 You can listen to the entire broadcast or use the guide below to jump directly to the questions that matter most to you.
-In the meantime, be on the lookout for the announcement of the next live broadcast!

 1. How to get started with FIT?
 (2:23)